Romeo and Juliet Marriage Quotes

 How stands your disposition to be married?

-It is an honour that I dream not of.
+It is an honor that I dream not of.

 Juliet at the beginning of the play is still at the age where she's putting pictures of Justin Bieber up on her wall.
 We're pretty sure the only actual men she's talked to in her life are either related to her or sworn to celibacy.